-The food markets are held on Wednesdays and Saturdays to around midday in the Notre-Dame church and Sainte-Catherine area, and the covered market close-by.
+The food markets are held on Wednesdays and Saturdays to around midday in the Notre-Dame church and Sainte-Catherine area.
 At the Place de la Madeleine there’s a farmers’ market style event on Fridays to around noon, while Tuesdays see an organic food market at the Place Doublet.
 Fresh fruit and vegetables along with cheeses, truffles and meats, vinaigrettes, herbs and, of course, local wine can all be purchased.
 There are also summer markets, candle lit evening markets and flea markets.
 The Place Gambetta hosts a general market on Wednesdays and Saturdays.
 The office Tourisme Bergerac in the Rue Neuve d’Argenson has a handy leaflet detailing all the markets, their times and venues.

-We send you a app link with all the information, links, how to drive etc. when you have booked a holiday in Chateau de Sadillac.
+We send you a app link with all the information, links, directions etc. when you have booked a holiday in Chateau de Sadillac.

 A few recent comments of Chateau de Sadillac on Tripadvisor